edgeimpulse/voice-activated-microbit/README.md

 1. Rebuild your application.
 1. Your micro:bit now responds to your own keyword 🚀.

+### Poor performance due to unbalanced dataset?

+Is your model not working properly?
+Then this is probably due to dataset imbalance (a lot more unknown / noise data compared to your keyword) in combination with our moving average code to reduce false positives.

+When running in continuous mode we run a moving average over the predictions to prevent false positives.
+E.g. if we do 3 classifications per second you’ll see your keyword potentially classified three times (once at the start of the audio file, once in the middle, once at the end).
+However, if your dataset is unbalanced (there’s a lot more noise / unknown than  in your dataset) the ML model typically manages to only find your keyword in the 'center' window, and thus we filter it out as a false positive.

+You can fix this by either:

+1. Add more data :-)
+2. Or, disable moving average by going into ei_run_classifier.h (in the edge-impulse-sdk directory) and removing:

+    ```
+        for (size_t ix = 0; ix < EI_CLASSIFIER_LABEL_COUNT; ix++) {
+            result->classification[ix].value =
+                run_moving_average_filter(&classifier_maf[ix], result->classification[ix].value);
+        }
+    ```

 ## Use the power of the crowd to collect keywords

 Alternatively you can use the power of the crowd to collect your keywords.
 This is very useful in a STEM or conference setting.
 For this you'll need an API key, which you'll find under **Dashboard > Keys > Add new API key**.